Wildebeest's Guide To Traveling With Your DogAug | 26 | 2019

 While water and treats should be limited to rest stops, bringing along a favorite chew or toy for the car ride is a fun way to keep them busy if they’d rather not nap.
 Bones, chews or favorite plushy toys will keep them occupied through the miles.
 Also plan frequent stops so everyone can stretch their legs, potty, and get some exercise to keep ‘em calm.

 A vacation is not the time to rush to the store because you forgot the kibble, so be sure to pack as much as they need plus a little extra just in case!
 Keeping their food and meal schedules as close to normal as possible will prevent tummy upset from ruining your plans.
-Use a kibble storage bag and a travel bowl to easily keep and dispense food and water on-the-go.
+Have a travel bowl and treat bag handy to easily keep and dispense food and water on-the-go.